IC27 Mock Test Sample 12

 d) Insufficient funding

-10. Which category in Japan covers employees of large companies?
+10. Which category of health insurance in Japan covers employees of large companies?

 a) Society-managed health insurance (SHI)